 Make is another Zapier competitor.
-It's an automation tool, often perceived as a cheaper version of Zapier.
-Users go to Make to cut their increasing Zapier bills and because Make allows for more complex automation workflows.
+It's an automation tool that is often perceived as the cheaper version of it.
+Users go to Make to cut their increasing bills and because Make allows for more complex automation workflows.

-- A cheap alternative to Zapier: Many users turn to Make because it's positioned itself as a very cheap business automation tool.
+- Perceived as cheap: Many users turn to Make because it's positioned itself as a very cheap business automation tool.

 - Make has a complex canvas: It lets you roam around, move modules, reorder them, unlink them and relink them again.
 While power users find all this helpful, the majority of users finding confusing and unnecessary.

-- Users think Make's support doesn't exist: Most of Make users complain about its very slow support, in many internet discussions they describe it as nonexistent.
+- Support doesn't exist: Make users complain about its very slow support, in many internet discussions they describe it as nonexistent.

 #3 - Pipedream

-- Developers feel good about it: Pipedream is liked by developers because it offers raw technical functionalities like writing code, or sending custom HTTP requests.
-It's interface is also not intended to be too fancy.
+- Developers like it: Developers like Pipedream because it focuses on pure technical functions like writing code, or sending custom HTTP requests.
+Its interface is also not intended to be too fancy.
 It looks similar to the other tools developers use for their work.

-- Similar interface to Zapier: Pipedream workflows are linear like Zapier.
+- Similar interface to Zapier: Pipedream workflows are linear as well.
 There is one line of sequential steps just like how Zapier looks.
-If you're looking for a Zapier alternative that is more technical than Zapier, you might feel good about Pipedream.
+If you're looking for an alternative that is more technical but has a similar interface, you might feel good about Pipedream.